Scientific NamePantherophis guttatus

 Native To Southeastern United States

-Corn Snakes, also referred to as the Red Rat Snake, are a constrictor type snake, meaning they wrap their bodies round their prey and squeeze them to death, before consumption.
-They are often found in cornfields, looking for the rodents who eat the corn.
-Originally, it was thought that the snakes ate the corn, which is why they were called Corn Snakes.
-Commercial breeders of domesticated Corn Snakes have developed hundreds of variations, or morphs through selective breeding such as Albino, Okeetee, Snow, Black and Lavender Corn Snakes.
+Corn snakes, also referred to as red rat snakes, are a constrictor type snake—meaning they wrap their bodies around prey and squeeze them to death before consumption.
+They are often found in cornfields, searching for corn eating rodents.
+Originally, it was thought that these snakes actually ate corn, which is where they got their name.
+Commercial breeders of domesticated corn snakes have developed hundreds of variations, or morphs, through selective breeding.